 The accounting policies set out below have been consistently applied to all periods presented in these consolidated and separate financial statements.
 Business combinations are accounted for using the acquisition method as at the acquisition date, that is, when control is transferred to the Group.
 Consideration transferred in the acquisition is generally measured at fair value, as are the identifiable net assets acquired.
 Any goodwill that arises is tested annually for impairment.
 Any gain on a bargain purchase is recognized in profit or loss immediately.
 Transaction costs are expensed as incurred.
 The Consideration transferred does not include amounts related to the settlement of any relationships or transaction.
 Such amounts are generally recognized in profit or loss.
-Any contingent consideration is measured at fair value at the date of acquisition.
-If an obligation to pay contingent consideration that meets the definition of a financial instrument is classified as equity, then it is not remeasured, and settlement is accounted for within equity.
-Other contingent consideration is measured at fair value at take are ach reporting date and subsequent changes in fair value of the contingent consideration are recognized in profit or loss.
+Any contingent consideration that meets the definition of a financial instrument is classified as equity, then it is not remeasured, and settlement is accounted for within equity.
+Other contingent consideration is measured at fair value of the contingent consideration are recognized at fair value of the contingent consideration are recognized at fair value of the contingent consideration are recognized at fair value of the contingent consideration are recognized at fair value of the contingent consideration are recognized at fair value of the contingent consideration are recognized at fair value of the contingent consideration are recognized in profit or loss.

-ii Non-controlling interest
+ii.
+Non-controlling interest